 Common Pain Points

-Finding pain which the prospect is experiencing is something which will help your cold call.
+Finding pain that the prospect is experiencing is something that will help your cold call.
 Pain is something that isn’t working well and/or could be working better.

 It’s important to focus more on the prospect than yourself during the cold call.
 There should be a balance of about 80% on them and 20% on you.
 Focus more on yourself as well as share details about your product and company to build interest in the second half of the cold call sample.

 There is always going to be something you can close the prospect on.
 It may be attempting to close the sale, closing the prospect on meeting again and/or continuing through the sales process.
 There should be an attempt to close the prospect at the end of the cold call.